matteoWorks/SimplePortfolioWebsite/README.md

         }
     ],
 ```
-Fill the variables requiring to insert a value related to your education, which are currently filled with the "_INSERT\_[variableName]_" placeholder; \
+Fill the variables requiring to insert a value related to your education, which are currently filled with the `INSERT_[variableName]` placeholder; \
-Modify the "_educationSkills_" variables accordingly to the skills related to the current education; \
+Modify the `educationSkills` variables accordingly to the skills related to the current education; \
-Change the "_educationColour_" variable with the colour that fits your education the most.
-The "_educationGradationLeft_" and "_educationGradationRight_" variables create a gradation fade effect.
+Change the `educationColour` variable with the colour that fits your education the most.
+The `educationGradationLeft` and `educationGradationRight` variables create a gradation fade effect.
 The available colours and gradations can be seen in the [TailwindCSS Colors Documentation](https://tailwindcss.com/docs/colors); \
-Add as many educations as you desire in the "_educations_" variable.
+Add as many educations as you desire in the `educations` variable.

 - Your Certificates:
 ```json